Spoiled

 Causes and Solutions to Food Rancidity

 We all know that if food is left out without proper packaging, it will go bad and become dangerous to eat.
-This process is known as food rancidity — which is when factors such as oxygen, heat, and wavelengths (light) chemically interact with the food.
-This causes food to go bad, and in this blog, we will talk about how companies can avoid rancidity in their packaging.
+This process is known as food rancidity, which occurs when factors such as oxygen, heat, and wavelengths (light) chemically interact with the food.
+This causes food to go bad, and in this blog, we will discuss how companies can avoid rancidity in their packaging.

-In general, foods that are made of fatty acids and oils chemically react with the environment, resulting in rancidity.
+In general, foods made of fatty acids and oils chemically react with the environment, resulting in rancidity.
 For example, if oxygen leaks into a bag of chips, then the chips start to go stale.
 That is a form of rancidity.
-A lot of food wrapped in plastics is susceptible to going bad, which is why an air-tight seal is necessary.
+A lot of food wrapped in plastic is susceptible to going bad, which is why an airtight seal is necessary.

 Another reason food can go bad is heat.
 This is obvious to most because we know that storing food in a refrigerator helps make the food last longer.
 Therefore, if food is left out in the heat, it will speed up the rancidity process, causing a foul odor.